angelhacktoronto2015/housing_app/README.md

 rails-websocket-chat
 =======================

-Ruby on Rails websockets chat
+Ruby on Rails websockets chat with a real time poll Rails &amp; CoffeeScript with the help of [Dan Knox'](https://github.com/DanKnox) Ruby gem called [websocket-rails](https://github.com/DanKnox/websocket-rails).
+It was made during AngelHack Toronto 2015.
+We still have to commit some features which were added roughly into this project.

-Chat server written in Ruby on Rails and Websockets.
+**To Do
-Rails &amp; CoffeeScript with the help of [Dan Knox'](https://github.com/DanKnox) Ruby gem called [websocket-rails](https://github.com/DanKnox/websocket-rails).
-It's still pretty rough around the edges, but it's more to document my learning.
-Feel free to fork it or chat about better ways to do things.
+Integrate the poll